 The dialogue often verges on expository rather than natural, which in this case clearly stems from the writing rather than the delivery of the actors.
 The story also lacks believability, and whilst the film is fun to watch there isn’t a lot going on which ultimately makes the movie quite predictable.
 Still, the twist at the end goes some way towards making up for the predictability of the rest of the movie, and for someone like me who is familiar with the rest of Shyamalan’s work it improved the experience significantly.

-Anya Taylor-Joy also deserves credit for her performance, as although Casey is less developed than Kevin she is likeable throughout.
-As an actress Taylor-Joy is able to be expressive without overacting, and in this film she portrays a sense of acceptance whilst also undercutting this with an aggressive self-assurance, which in turn gives off the impression that she’s a worthy match for Kevin even though she’s diminutive in stature.
-Casey is a deceptively well-realised character, and this is largely down to Joy’s emotive but restrained performance.
+Anya Taylor-Joy also deserves credit for her performance because although Casey is less developed than Kevin she’s likeable throughout.
+As an actress Taylor-Joy is able to be expressive without overacting, a skill she showcased last year in “The Witch”, and in this film she portrays a sense of acceptance which is undercut by an aggressive self-assurance.
+This gives off the impression that Casey is a worthy match for Kevin even though she’s vulnerable and diminutive in stature.
+Casey is a deceptively well-realised character, largely because Taylor-Joy’s offers an emotive but restrained performance.

 It’s a shame then that the supporting cast don’t seem to understand their characters or the situations that they find themselves in.
 The only member of the supporting cast who plays a meaningful part in the film is Betty Buckley in the role of Dr. Fletcher – Kevin’s psychiatrist – but again I don’t think that her performance is particularly good.
 She isn’t terrible, but her performance is basically an imitation of other performances she’s seen on film.
 It was more forgettable than it was insulting, but when she was on screen I found myself acutely aware that I was in a movie theatre staring at a screen.